Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 data-href="https://www.facebook.com/CanvaPhilippines/posts/153090599424752?comment_id=153592079374604" data-width="512"></div>
 </p>

-There are lots of messages about family and love that have emerged through the contest.
+There were lots of messages about family and love that have emerged through the contest.

 One particular winner got a special surprise — a Canva-sponsored homecoming and reunion with their family in the Philippines!

 <iframe width="512" height="288" src="https://www.youtube-nocookie.com/embed/KFzrdp-j1jo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I really like how Canva as a company tries to make these magical moments, whether it’s small things like little UI easter eggs, or bigger things like this contest.
+I really like how Canva as a company tries to make these magical moments possible, whether it’s small things like little UI easter eggs, or bigger things like this contest.
 Seeing a billboard dedicated to you must be amazing.

 It’s very nice to have worked on a project like this that impacted people on a personal level.
 I never really expected this outcome.

-Seeing all the responses and reactions made all the nights at the office worth it <small>(aside from the extra overtime pay, that is. 👌)</small>
+Seeing all the responses and reactions made all the hard work in this project worth it <small>(well, aside from the extra overtime pay, that is. 👌)</small>

 You may visit the page at [**canva.com/canvapasko**](https://www.canva.com/canvapasko/).